skiph/rndemo/README.md

 The client is attested by the Approov library, and if registration is successful, a random shape will be displayed when the 'get shape' button is pressed.

-For now, the demo will only run on Android.
-Adding iOS will require some relatively minor work to install and integrate the iOS Approov library with React Native.
+For now, the demo runs on Android.
+The iOS version is on its way.

-# Pre-requisites
+# Prerequisites

 You will need to download the Approov Demo package at [approov.io](https://approov.io).
 See the demo download README.md file for more information.

 This demo uses the download demo's backend server, the approov.aar library, and the registration tools.

-# The Shapes backend server
+# The Shapes Back-end Server

 The Shapes demo server is really simple, you can access it at https://demo-server.approovr.io/.
 It has 2 endpoints: